matthewdeaves/willow/README.md

 5. [Production Environment](#production-environment)

 ## Docker Development Environment
-Docker is used to host everything you need for a development environment: Nginx, PHP, MySQL, Redis, PHPMyAdmin, MailHog and Jenkins.
+Docker is used to host everything you need for a development environment: Nginx, PHP, MySQL, Redis, PHPMyAdmin, Mailpit and Jenkins.
 The only thing you need on your host machine is [Docker](https://www.docker.com).

 ### Quick Start - Mac OS X / Ubuntu